alan-turing-institute/whatwhat/README.md

 11. Click create release from tag
 12. Upload the binary from your computer
 13. Click 'publish release'
-14. Copy the url of the release and paste this as the first line within `bottle do` in the ruby file, in the form of `root_url "https://github.com/alan-turing-institute/whatwhat/releases/download/<VERSION>"`.
-Note this should be the same as the url, but with 'download' rather than 'tag'
+14. Copy the url of the release and paste this as the first line within `bottle do` in the [ruby file](https://github.com/alan-turing-institute/homebrew-hut23/blob/main/whatwhat.rb), in the form of `root_url "https://github.com/alan-turing-institute/whatwhat/releases/download/<VERSION>"`.
+Note this should be the same as the url, but with 'download' rather than 'tag'.
+Make sure you commit this change.
-15. This should now work
+15. This should now work - users will now be able to `brew install` the latest version of Whatwhat.